Bioconductor/BBS/README.md

 The *prepare* script does not move files around but just populates other parts of our internal repository which will later be moved to the web site.
-Most importantly this includes the package indexes (`PACKAGES` and `PACKAGES.gz`) which tell install.packages() and biocLite() and friends which packages can be installed.
+Most importantly this includes the package indexes (`PACKAGES` and `PACKAGES.gz`) which tell install.packages() and BiocManager::install() and friends which packages can be installed.
 There's also a `VIEWS` file which is used to build parts of our web site (especially the package landing pages).
 From each built package we also extract vignettes (built documents, source documents, and Stangled R source),